cairis-platform/cairis/index.md

       <li class="icon fa-laptop">
         <h3>Why do I need CAIRIS?</h3>
         <p>We expect security to be 'built in' software, but software is useless if people can't or won't use it.
 We built CAIRIS to support the activities need to build security AND usability into the earliest stages of software design.
-Additionally, by using CAIRIS as the repository for data you collect, you benefit from CAIRIS' automatic analysis and visualisation capabilities.</p>
+Additionally, by using CAIRIS as the repository for data you collect, you benefit from CAIRIS' automatic analysis, validation and visualisation capabilities.</p>
       </li>

       <li class="icon fa-flag-o">